Pursuer2/PursuerJavaBridgeGen/README.md

 # PursuerJavaBridgeGen

-This is a code generator to generate C jni glue code according to the java files.
+This is a code generator to generate C jni glue code according to the java files.(also support android.)

 ## How to test and use